vatsal0601/portfolio-astra/src/pages/blog/custom-react-hooks.md

+---
+title: "What is Custom React Hooks?"
+excerpt: "What are custom react hooks and how to one"
+cover: "/images/cover/custom-react-hooks.png"
+createdAt: "20th Jan 2023"
+keywords: "Custom react hooks"
+collection: "React"
+---

 ## What are custom Hooks?

 A custom Hook allows you to extract some component's logic into a reusable function.
 A custom Hook is a JavaScript function whose name starts with use and calls can other Hooks.
 By creating custom Hooks we are just refactoring our code to make it reusable.
 If you want to know more about React Hooks you can check my [previous post](/blog/61d5118805c061b0e66894a2) which comprises all the built-in Hooks which React provides.